Updated November 20, 2025

 Netflix is known for letting users know what’s trending for the top shows, along with recommendations on what to watch.

-Having recently announced a partnership with Microsoft, Netflix will likely require advertisers to go through a custom programmatic advertising platform.
+Netflix recently announced a partnership with Microsoft, so advertisers will likely need to use a custom programmatic advertising platform.

 In 2021, Microsoft acquired Xander from AT&T and partnered with Taboola to design a programmatic ad platform that would allow users to bid for ad inventory.

 This doesn't seem to be deterring big-name and luxury brands, though.
-Jeremi Gorman, Netflix's president of worldwide advertising has claimed they've sold out of nearly all of their inventory for the launch.
-As expected, automakers, travel companies, retail and luxury brands are able to shoulder the cost.
+Jeremi Gorman, Netflix's president of worldwide advertising, has claimed they've sold out of nearly all of their inventory for the launch.
+This trend has largely continued due to Netflix's premium brand environment.
+As expected, automakers, travel companies, retail, and luxury brands are able to shoulder the cost.

 While targeting remains limited, advertisers can target based on country as well as genre, such as action, drama, or romance.
 They can also choose not to run ads against certain content, such as shows or movies that contain sex, nudity, or violence.